 Ignore the rich list if you want to grow your major donor fundraising

-Have you got your eye on those individuals on the Sunday Times Rich List?
+Have you got your eye on those millionaires on the Sunday Times Rich List?
 It’s published annually in Spring & the 2021 list is imminent (or may be out by the time you read this.)
-There are levels of wealth that are almost unimaginable.
-There are also a lot of fundraisers, Chief Executives, trustees and Directors for whom it becomes a huge distraction.
+There are levels of wealth that are almost unimaginable and there are also a lot of fundraisers, Chief Executives and trustees for whom it becomes a huge distraction.
 If your charity is serious about its major donor fundraising please ignore it.

 Why?
-Well there’s three things your charity needs to bear in mind when deciding who to try and build a relationship with, to hopefully, eventually, secure a major gift.
+Well there are three things your charity needs to bear in mind when deciding who to try and build a relationship with, to hopefully secure a major gift.
 We can take Antonio as an example here:

 - You need a LINK to the person